The National Safety Guidelines

 - Propane is flammable and hazardous if handled improperly.

-- Store cylinder outdoors in shaded area.
+- Store tank outdoors in shaded area.

 - Use only on appliances and grills approved for propane.